oe7drt/oe7drt-hugo/content/post/2020-02-16-nextion-dmr-last-heard-dashboard/index.md

 +++
-title = "My Nextion 2.4\" DMR Last Heard Dashboard" summary = "I created a simple last-heard-dashboard for my small Nextion screen.
-It currently shows the used slot, its origin (like Network or RF) , the callsign and the used talkgroup." date = 2020-02-16T12:43:34+01:00 tags = ["ham radio","nextion","dmr"]
+title = 'My Nextion 2.4" DMR Last Heard Dashboard' summary = '''I created a simple last-heard-dashboard for my small Nextion
+	screen.
+It currently shows the used slot, its origin (like Network or RF), the callsign and the used talkgroup.''' date = 2020-02-16T12:43:34+01:00 tags = ["ham radio","nextion","dmr"]